ricardomm7/leaflink/docs/sprintB/us009/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a GSM, I want to conduct a statistical analysis of water consumption costs in parks to efficiently manage expenses.
-The analysis will utilize data from the "WaterUsed.csv" file, which records daily water consumption (in m³) since each park's opening.
-The cost of water is $0.7 per m³, up to a consumption of 50 m³, with a 15% fee added for higher consumption levels.
-The analysis aims to:
+As a GSM, I want to know the exact costs referring to water consumption of specific green spaces so that I may manage these expenses efficiently.
+Therefore, within this user story, the aim is to carry out a statistical analysis concerning the water consumption costs in all parks.
+The "WaterUsed.csv" file provides the necessary data to carry out the study.
+This file records daily water consumption (in m³) since the day each park opened.
+The amount paid for water is $0.7 per m³, up to a consumption of 50 m³, with a fee of 15% added for higher consumption levels.
+The data file contains records of the following information: "Park Identification," "Year," "Month," "Day," "Consumption."

-* Generate a bar plot illustrating monthly water consumption for a specified time period and park.
-* Calculate the average monthly costs of water consumption for a specified number of parks and park identification.
-* Analyze statistical indicators, including mean, median, standard deviation, and coefficient of skewness, for parks with the highest and lowest water consumption.
-* Create relative and absolute frequency tables (classified data) considering 5 classes.
-* Identify outliers in the data.
-* Visualize data through histograms with 10 classes.

 ### 1.2.
 Customer Specifications and Clarifications